 - Black Dude Dies First: Averted, since a nameless student is the first to get taken out by the Stormtroopers (however, Magnitude is the first named character to "die").

 - Technically Chang is the first to be taken out, but since that was in the cliffhanger of the previous episode...

-- Brick Joke: Throughout the first half of the episode, Jeff fights with Troy over leadership of the resistance.
-The dean even believes that Jeff will be the one to save the day.
+- Throughout the first half of the episode, Jeff fights with Troy over leadership of the resistance.
+The Dean even believes that Jeff will be the one to save the day.
 Guess who's the first member of the study group who gets eliminated?

 - Early on, Leonard interprets "Hit 'em where it hurts" to mean "Just below their balls."
 Later, when getting ready to fight, his Battle Cry is "Let's kick some taint."